This page serves as a record of the experiments conducted during the development of SODA. This log documents

 Decision: We adopt S+A+T (Semantic+Acoustic+Text) as our token composition, accepting the semantic trade-off for broader capabilities in a unified general-purpose backbone.

 We conduct an IsoFLOP sweep training 64 models across seven compute budgets spanning two orders of magnitude from 3×1018 to 3×1020 FLOPs.
 For each compute budget C, we train models of varying sizes (77M to 4.2B parameters), adjusting the number of training tokens D to satisfy C ≈ 6ND.
 At each budget, we identify the configuration achieving the lowest validation loss, yielding optimal pairs (N*, D*).
+We follow the setup of the IsoFLOP study in Relative Scaling Laws for LLMs by adapting this script.

 The three panels below show: (a) validation NLL vs model size N, (b) validation NLL vs training tokens D, and (c) the fitted scaling laws with extrapolation.